radiovisual/github-npm-lookup/README.md

 ![](screenshot.png)

-**Pro Tip:** Use this extension all over github's javascript source code viewer.
-You can select the text inside of `require()` or `import` statements to quickly review the npm profiles of javascript modules.
+**Pro Tip:** Use this extension all over GitHub's JavaScript source code viewer.
+You can select the text inside of `require()` or `import` statements to quickly review the npm profiles of JavaScript modules.

 ## Install